How to submit a donation

-The Cultural Gifts Program helps make important cultural items accessible to the Australian public by providing incentives for donors to gift art and cultural property to Australia's public collecting institutions.
+The Cultural Gifts Program helps make important cultural items accessible to the Australian public by providing incentives for donors to donate art and cultural property to Australia's public collecting institutions.

 Roles and responsibilities

-Ensuring the gift meets the institution's collection policy, including undertaking due diligence in relation to ensuring it complies with all legal requirements.
+- Ensuring the donation meets the institution's collection policy, including undertaking due diligence in relation to ensuring it complies with all legal requirements.

-Assisting donors in obtaining at least two valuations for the gift from approved valuers.
+- Assisting donors in obtaining at least two valuations for the donation from CGP approved valuers.

 How to participate in the program

-Public collecting institutions must be endorsed as a Deductible Gift Recipient (DGR) as a public art gallery, museum or library (including archives) by the Australian Taxation Office (ATO).
+Public collecting institutions must be endorsed as a Deductible Gift Recipient (DGR) on the basis of being a public art gallery, museum or library (including archives) by the Australian Taxation Office (ATO).

 Acknowledging Australian Government support